sarapohland/parce/README.md

 We compare our regional competency scores to a number of anomaly detection and localization methods, which are implemented in `src/comparison/regional/methods.py`.
 We can collect results for each method individually using the evaluate script in that same folder:

 ```
-python src/comparison/regional/evaluate.py parce --test_data <dataset> --model_dir models/<dataset>/classify/ --decoder_dir models/<dataset>/inpaint/ --save_file results/<dataset>/competency/regional/data/parce.csv
+python src/comparison/regional/evaluate.py parce --test_data <dataset> --model_dir models/<dataset>/classify/ --decoder_dir models/<dataset>/inpaint/ --save_file results/<dataset>/regional/data/parce.csv
 ```

 In the command above, you can replace `parce` with each of the available methods (ganomaly, draem, fastflow, padim, patchcore, reverse, and stfpm) and select the CSV file where you would like to save the results for the particular method.
 The argument test_data is used to indicate which dataset should be used for evaluation, which should be lunar, speed, or pavilion if you are using the default evaluation datasets.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained inpainting model was saved.
-You can optionally use the use_gpu flag to run evaluations on your GPU.
 This command will save a CSV file of results to the file indicated by the save_file argument.
 You can also specify a file to save/load trained estimators using the estimator_file argument.

 To run the evaluations for all of the existing anomaly detection and localization methods, you can use the evaluation bash script in the comparison folder: